 Chapter 4

-An Institutional Geography of Knowledge Exchange: Producers, Exports, Imports, Trade Routes, and Meta-cognitive Metropoles
+An Institutional Geography of Knowledge Exchange: Producers, Exports, Imports, Trade Routes, and Metacognitive Metropoles

 Steven Brint

 This paper examines knowledge exchanges between universities and other institutional arenas in American society.
-It develops a vocabulary for understanding key principles underlying these exchanges and illustrates the major concepts in that vocabulary with examples drawn from a variety of institutional settings.
-A premise of this paper is that academe is only one of many locations in which knowledge structures are generated and that knowledge structures generated elsewhere can provide the raw material for academic work, just as academic work can be appropriated for use in institutions outside of academe.
+It develops a vocabulary for understanding key principles underlying these exchanges, and illustrates the major concepts in that vocabulary with examples drawn from a variety of institutional settings.
+A premise of this paper is that academe is only one of many locations in which knowledge structures are generated, and that knowledge structures generated elsewhere can provide the raw material for academic work, just as academic work can be appropriated for use in institutions outside of academe.
 Among many possible examples, knowledge structures generated outside of academe include formulas for successful popular culture products, frameworks to improve effectiveness in business, spiritual practices of Eastern religions in so far as they are tied to health benefits, human-centered design thinking in architecture, and scenario planning in the military.

 Clark Kerr (1962) wrote of postwar research universities as “the service stations of society,” meaning that universities generated knowledge and expertise that helped direct and improve a wide range of organizations in their environment.
 His conception broadened the “Wisconsin idea” of service to the state to a much wider range of constituencies.
-In Kerr’s view, universities generate much new knowledge, and they also provide assistance to other institutions in society.
+In Kerr’s view, universities generate much new knowledge, and also provide assistance to other institutions in society.
 In the view I will develop here, the relationships between universities and other institutions are more reciprocal than Kerr suggested.
 In this respect, I see universities not as service stations, but rather as all-purpose cognitive production and processing plants.
 They create knowledge products on their own, while at the same time taking in conceptual material from a variety of external sources, rejecting some of this material, and in other cases feeding back tested and refined products, with greater or lesser impact, to the source institutions.

-The approach developed in this paper is consistent with recent work in the economics of innovation that stresses the bi-directionality of influence between universities and industries and the multiple pathways by which universities influence industries and industries influence universities (see, e.g., Geiger & Sa 2008; Kenney and Mowery 2014; Powell et al. 2005).
-This work has led to a revision of the naïve linear model of innovation in which universities (and other research units) discover and corporations produce.
-But so far social scientists have offered little in the way of theorization that encompasses a wide range of institutional settings.
+The approach developed in this paper is consistent with recent work in the economics of innovation that stresses the bidirectionality of influence between universities and industries and the multiple pathways by which universities influence industries and industries influence universities (see, e.g., Geiger and Sa 2008; Kenney and Mowery 2014; Powell et al. 2005).
+This work has led to a revision of the naive linear model of innovation in which universities (and other research units) discover and corporations produce.
+But so far, social scientists have offered little in the way of theorization that encompasses a wide range of institutional settings.
 My goal is to open avenues for this theorization by developing a conceptual vocabulary with which to understand the relationships and trade networks between research universities and other institutional sectors.
 In the absence of a large sample of knowledge structures that would allow for systematic study, I will illustrate applications of this approach with case studies drawn from a range of institutional settings.